As an Amazon Associate, I earn from qualifying purchases.

 - Alliums: You need something garlicky (or garlic-ish) to make pesto glimmer.
 As a rough guide for quantity, try 2 tablespoons of stronger ingredients or 1/2 cup of bulkier ingredients.
 Some of these double as greens!
 Some of our favorites: garlic // garlic scapes // ramps // chives // scallion // shallot

 - Acid: A little bit of acid goes a long way in pesto.
-It balances the other flavors and adds an addicting brightness.
+It balances the other flavors and adds a delightful brightness.
 Use 3 tablespoons freshly squeezed juice or 1 tablespoon vinegar.
 Some of our favorites: lemon juice // Meyer lemon juice // lime juice // champagne vinegar // sherry vinegar

 - Oil: Use a good-quality oil for pesto, since you can really taste the difference.
 Half a cup makes a nice, creamy pesto.
 Some of our favorites: extra-virgin olive oil // avocado oil // walnut oil // hazelnut oil // safflower oil (for a neutral taste)